joutwater/Data-Structures/week03/README.md

 ### Step 2

-Below is the framework of the starter code with slight edits and extra comments added to the code.
-The first change I made (SEE //ONE) was altering the .txt import to be organized as an array in var addresses instead of copying and pasting each line of the text into an array manually [].
+Below is the framework of the starter code with slight edits and extra comments added.
+The first change I made (SEE //ONE) was altering the .txt import to be organized as an array in var addresses instead of copying and pasting each line of the text into an array manually [' '].
+The next change to the starter code (SEE //TWO) was to edit the streetAddress value by creating a slice that would only include the first character up to the first comma (ex: '106 7th Avenue') from each meeting address.
+According to the API documentation, that was the preferred format for streetAddress.
+I also added a zipcode value, because I had already created zipcodes in the previous assignment.
+This value was created with a slice taking the last 5 characters from each address line.

+There was not much to change in the request code, however, after viewing the output of the JSON file, I wanted to target the coordintes only and console.log them, just so I could see them on their own.
+I found that within tamuGeo and then within index '0' of the OutputGeocodes was another OutputGeocode that holds the latitude and longitude values.
+I will use the same path to the coordinate information later when isolating the coordinates into a final array.

+As a final note on the request and associated setTimeout, I edited the code there to allow time for each request and signify when to start the next step, writeCoords.
+When the number of entries in meetingsData equals the number of addresses in my input .txt, start writeCoords.
+If not, wait 2000 miliseconds and make the next api request.
+This will allow all requests to process and avoid any complication with asynchronicity.

      // dependencies
      var request = require('request'); // npm install request